gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-drawimage.md

     ctx.drawImage(image, x, y);

 It draws an image at location `x, y` the same size as the image.
-To make a similar funciton .
-We could upload vertices that for `x, y`, `x + width, y`, `x, y + height`, and `x + width, y + height` then as we draw different images at different locations we'd generate different sets of vertices.
+To make a similar WebGL based funciton we could upload vertices that for `x, y`, `x + width, y`, `x, y + height`, and `x + width, y + height` then as we draw different images at different locations we'd generate different sets of vertices.

 A far more common way though is just to use a unit quad.
-We upload single square 1 unit big.
+We upload a single square 1 unit big.
 We then use [matrix math](webgl-2d-matrices.html) to scale and translate that unit quad so that it ends up being at the desired place.